BogdanIrimie/DistributedMonitoring/README.md

 http://<ip>:8000/job?request=<clientRequest>
 ```

-clientResponse is a json with the following fields:
+clientResponse is a JSON with the following fields:
 * `clientId` - the id the client provide, it can be used to retrieve all the jobs for a client
 * `command`- the command that will be executed by the system
 * `responseAddress` - is the address where the results will be sent